TGJones: Sale and transition

 On 30 June 2025, WHSmith completed the sale of the business at a reduced valuation of £40 million.

 On 1 July 2025, the website and social media were officially launched, as well as the first branded store in Aylesbury.
-At the same time, the company announced the closure of its store (and Post Office franchise) in The Broadway, Bradford.
+At the same time, the company announced the closure of its store and Post Office franchise in The Broadway, Bradford.

-On 20 November 2025, the company announced that they would be opening around 36 new stores, they would be adding Hobbycraft and Claire's (both owned by Modella, latter under licence) concessions to some stores, joining their growing concession lineup which consists of Toys "R" Us, Post Office and The Entertainer.
-The retailer also separated themselves further from WHSmith with new-look shops.
+On 20 November 2025, the company announced that they would be opening around 36 new stores, they would be adding Hobbycraft and Claire's (both owned by Modella, latter under licence) concessions to some stores, joining their growing concession line-up which consists of Toys "R" Us and Post Office.

+On 25 November 2025, the company said that it might sell its Greenbridge HQ and distribution centre to move to a different part of Swindon.

+On 6 May 2026, Modella Capital announced that "up to" 150 TGJones stores would be closed as an "essential part" of the company's restructuring.